MieRobot/Pixy2-robot-dog-chase-drv8835/README.md

 Please note you would need to download Pixymon2 to train the Pixy2 first.
 Download link for PixyMon2 https://pixycam.com/downloads-pixy2/

+#### H4 Steps in brief

 1. Step 1# Download Pixymon and train the Pixy2 with the object
 2. Step 2# Assemble the robot
-Step 3# Deploy the code
+3. Step 3# Deploy the code
-Step 4# Arduino and driver connection is given at https://www.pololu.com/product/2135 and use mode 1 IN/IN, You do not need to make the MODE HIGH in DVR8835 Driver
+4. Step 4# Arduino and driver connection is given at https://www.pololu.com/product/2135 and use mode 1 IN/IN, You do not need to make the MODE HIGH in DVR8835 Driver
-Step 5# Test.
+5. Step 5# Test.
 Make sure you use the same lighting conditions as you used to train.
 Bright white lights seemed better than neon or yellow shades.

 Note# This code will not work with L293/L298 Driver so donot waste time on it.
 DVR8835 uses only 2 connection per motor unlike L298 with needs 3 connections with PWM.